 - Broken, chipped, or fractured crown.
-If the whole dental crown has come off, try to replace the crown with toothpaste or dental adhesives until you get to the dentist.
-Do not use any other glues or adhesives, as it could damage the crown.
+If the whole dental crown has fallen out, try replacing it with toothpaste or dental adhesives until you can get to the dentist.
+Other glues or adhesives should not be used since they may damage the crown.

 - Repair of dentures.
-Since dentures are made of acrylic and other breakable materials, accidents sometimes happen.
-Your emergency dentist in Brooklyn is available to repair dentures.
-Carefully gather pieces and don’t try to glue them yourself.
+Accidents do happen with dentures because they are made of acrylic and other breakable materials.
+Your dentist is available to repair dentures.
+Carefully gather pieces, and don’t try to glue them yourself.

 - Lost filling.
-When you lose a filling, insert a stick of sugarless gum into the cavity to keep foreign objects from irritating a sensitive root as a temporary measure.
+When you lose a filling, insert a stick of sugarless gum into the cavity as a temporary measure to keep foreign objects from irritating a sensitive root.